-A PS5 announcement could be just months away.
+A PS5 announcement could be coming any day now.
 Here's everything we know about Sony's upcoming console and the rumors surrounding the PS5 release date.

-Of course, this hasn’t stopped fans and analysts theorizing about the upcoming console, so here is everything we know so far about the PlayStation 5.
+Fans and analysts continue to theorize about the upcoming console, so here is everything we know so far about the PlayStation 5.

 Sony have yet to announce when gamers will get their hands on the PlayStation 5, and unfortunately for fans, analysts can’t agree on a likely release date either.

 In May 2018, Sony Interactive CEO John Kodera told the Wall Street Journal that the PS5 wouldn’t be appearing on shelves until at least 2021, with Sony CEO Kenichero Yoshida predicting a dip in profits in the lead up to 2021 that would likely come before the PlayStation 5’s release.

 While Ace Economic Research Institute in Japan claimed that the PS5 would release in time for Christmas 2019, video games analyst Michael Pachter and Kotaku’s Jason Schreier are both of the opinion that 2020 is the most likely year for a PS5 release, with Schreier writing: “There is information about the PlayStation floating around at both first and third-party companies, but it’s far more limited than it would be if the console’s release was imminent.”

 With Sony deciding not to host a PlayStation conference at E3 2019, fans will have to wait until Sony's PSX event slated for the summer for more information on a possible release date.